Fairfield University Graduate Overview

 Founded in 1942, Fairfield University is a Jesuit and Catholic University that is rooted in one of the world's oldest intellectual and spiritual traditions.
 Fairfield prepares students for leadership and service in a constantly changing world through broad intellectual inquiry, the pursuit of social justice, and cultivation of the whole person: body, mind, and spirit.
 Students choose Fairfield because of its integrated approach to learning which results in graduates who are intellectually prepared and adaptable to face the ever-changing issues of the 21st century.

-Located in the coastal town of Fairfield, Connecticut, the university's 200-acre campus is just one hour outside New York City, in the heart of a region with the largest concentration of Fortune 500 companies in the nation.
-Fairfield has a student population of approximately 5000 students; 3800 undergraduates and 1100 graduate students.
-Students represent 35 states and 47 countries and are enrolled in the University's five schools; the College of Arts and Sciences, Dolan School of Business, Graduate School of Education and Allied Professions, School of Engineering, and Marion Peckham Egan School of Nursing and Health Studies.
+Located in the coastal town of Fairfield, Connecticut, the University's 200-acre campus is just one hour outside New York City, in the heart of a region with the largest concentration of Fortune 500 companies in the nation.
+Fairfield has a student population of approximately 5800 students; 4600 undergraduates and 1200 graduate students.
+Students represent 38 states, Washington, D.C., and 43 countries, and are enrolled in the University's five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Education and Human Development, the School of Engineering, and the Marion Peckham Egan School of Nursing and Health Studies.

-Fairfield offers a wide range of opportunities for research, internships, service, civic engagement, and personal enrichment through a comprehensive core curriculum, over 46 undergraduate majors, 19 interdisciplinary minors, 41 graduate programs, 20 Division I athletic teams, and close to 100 student clubs and organizations.
-A significant achievement for Fairfield University is that 65 graduates have been tapped as Fulbright scholars since 1993.
+Fairfield offers a wide range of opportunities for research, internships, service, civic engagement, and personal enrichment through 43 master's degree programs, 6 doctoral programs, 20 Division I athletic teams, and more than 100 student clubs and organizations.
+A significant achievement for Fairfield University is that over 68 graduates have been tapped as Fulbright scholars since 1993.

 Fairfield University has developed a unique educational model to ensure that students receive the motivating guidance they need to reach their fullest potential.
-The integration of living and learning is at the heart of a Fairfield education.
-Students learn what it means to be a fully engaged member of the campus community by participating in a living and learning community based on their interests.
-With an impressive 12:1 student to faculty ratio, Fairfield's faculty get to know their students as individuals and encourage them to develop and follow their passion through internships, volunteer and research opportunities, and a course of study that deepens and expands their knowledge.
+Fairfield's faculty get to know their students as individuals and encourage them to develop and follow their passion through internships, volunteer and research opportunities, and a course of study that deepens and expands their knowledge.
 Full integration of all learning opportunities helps students discern how they want to put their gifts and education to work in the world.
-As a result of this holistic model of education and focus on career-oriented activities and internships, Fairfield University graduates have been highly successful in gaining admission to selective graduate schools, while others go on to achieving successful and satisfying careers.